ujjwalga/Youtube_MERN/README.md

 # Youtube_MERN
-A Youtube App using MERN with proper System Design.
+A Youtube App using MERN.